AdeebNqo/volkano/readme.md

 Application for streaming videos from a nmdc hub.
 Does not support the adc protocol.

+Currently uses opendchub running on port 1200 for testing

 #TODO

 - [ ] Connect to a nmdc hub